Lemper – Sticky Rice Snack

 Keep the rice warm

-Now the rice is done, I pour the water from the bottom pan and place the colander on top.
+Now the rice is done, I pour out the water from the bottom pan and place the colander on top.
 I gently scoop the rice through.
-I try to get the rice from the bottom to the top.
+I try to get the rice that rests on the bottom to the top.
 Do not overwork.

 If you have leftover rice?
 Keep in the refrigerator in an air tide container and warm up briefly in the microwave just before use.

 Make chicken floss

 First, I simmer the chicken fillets.
 To the water, I add a teaspoon of salt, 3 leaves of jeruk purut (kaffir lime leaf) and 2/3 of fresh lemongrass stalk.

 When the water comes to the boil I let the fillets simmer for a couple of minutes.
 I check if the fillets are done (with two forks).
 If so, I immediately get the fillets out of the broth and cool them on a rack.
 Make sure not to overcook the chicken.

 When the fillets are not too hot to handle, I shred the meat with my hands into flaky pieces.

 I blend with my emersion blender the chopped up onions, garlic, the finely chopped lemongrass, the candlenut paste, turmeric (kunjit), coriander (ketumbar), cumin (jinten), shredded jeruk purut leaves, salt and sugar into a fine paste.